-“Hey Jeff, you’ve done fairly well for yourself and now we suggest you begin maxing our your 401k/IRA each year (with our group, of course, because it’s too difficult and time consuming to do it yourself).”
+“Hey Jeff, you’ve done fairly well for yourself and now we suggest you begin maxing out your 401k/IRA each year (with our group, of course, because it’s too difficult and time consuming to do it yourself).”

-“Now the only way to ensure having a great retirement is to continue to invest in this manner over the next 40 years.
+“Now the only way to ensure of having a great retirement savings is to continue to invest in this manner over the next 40 years.
 At that point, hopefully the stock market is doing well and then you can start withdrawing up to 4% a year to avoid NOT running out of money.
 If not then no worries, you can KEEP working longer if needed. “